cooolgamer/3DS-custom-keyboard/README.md

    - KEYBOARD ONLY: Navigate to SDCARD where you put the cia and select it.
    - ENTIRE FIRMWARE: Navigate to SDCARD where you put the folder and select all cias inside with L + Dpad Right and select any of them.
    - Choose ```CIA image options``` and ```Install game image``` then confirm.
-   - After that, press A, then start to reboot and it's done!
+   - After waiting, press A, then start to reboot and it's done!
-   - You can now delete 3DNUS and the cia you copied on your sdcard.
+   - You can now delete 3DNUS and the cia(s) you copied on your sdcard.

 ## Warning: the keyboard isn't signed, meaning you SHOULD NOT uninstall your custom firmware.
 * I am NOT responsible if you did, and have issues related to keyboard, you have been warned.